Jay4stem/IntroToObjectOrientedDesign/Week5_GuessTheNumber.md

 # Week 3: Guess The Number
-Building a program that will ask the user to guess a number between 1 and 100.
+Building a **command-line** (text only) program that will ask the user to guess a number between 1 and 100.
 When the user guesses, the program will tell the user if it is too high, low, or correct.

 ![Guess The Number](https://openresty.org/download/image/guess.png)